-Kinepolis is a part of the daily lives of people and, in addition to economic value creation, attaches the greatest importance to the social and ecological impact of its business operations.
+As a cinema operator, Kinepolis is a part of people's daily lives and the company attaches the greatest importance to the social and ecological impact of its business operations.
 In this respect, Kinepolis proceeds from a long-term vision, in which the creation of a positive impact on stakeholders and on society, as well as reducing any negative impact as far as possible, automatically leads to a sustainable economic narrative.
-We are committed to creating 'shared value' starting from our purpose, i.e. enriching people's lives through the power of movies.
+We are committed to creating 'shared value' starting from our purpose, which is to enrich people's lives through the power of movies.

-Kinepolis aims to improve the energy efficiency of its cinema infrastructure and buildings every year, with a view to the CO2 neutrality of its activities in the longer term.
+Kinepolis aims to improve the energy efficiency of its cinema infrastructure and buildings every year, with a view to the carbon neutrality of its activities in the longer term.
 In addition, Kinepolis is committed to a sustainable design and execution of new construction projects, as well as the sustainable renovation of existing cinemas.
-In all the work on its buildings, new construction projects and renovations, Kinepolis monitors and takes into account the comfort of visitors and employees, with the ecological footprint being further reduced through the use of innovative, energy-friendly materials and building practices.
+In all the work on its buildings - both new construction projects and renovations - Kinepolis monitors and takes into account the comfort of visitors and employees, with the ecological footprint being further reduced through the use of innovative, energy-friendly materials and building practices.

 For several years now, Kinepolis has been opting for laser projection.
-Laser projectors guarantee sublime image quality while also using 30 to 40% less energy than xenon lamp projectors.
+Laser projectors guarantee sublime image quality while also using 40% less energy than xenon lamp projectors.
 Moreover, the absence of lamps also reduces the need for cooling, and lamp replacement is, of course, a thing of the past.
-At the end of 2021, 280 laser projectors were in use, representing an energy saving of 2 GWh per year, compared to xenon projectors.
-Another 200 laser installations are planned in 2022, which will lead to additional annual energy savings of 1.7 GWh.
+In 2021, 25% of Kinepolis' screens worldwide were laser and this will evolve to almost 60% by the end of 2023.

 Several other energy-saving measures have been taken, such as the switch from open to closed popcorn warmers and refrigerators as well as the use of state-of-the-art control systems for buildings.